AbhishekTimalsina/react-intersectionObserver-wrapper/README.md

 import useObserve from "react-intersectionobserver-wrapper";
 ```

-Pass single ref to the hook or array of refs to the hook
+Pass single ref to the hook or array of refs to the hook.
+It returns an observe function that you can pass the callbackk funciton and options in (use it inside of useEffect function)

 ```javascript
 function App() {